-New lines New lines within a statement are allowed only after an equal pound sign (#).
+New lines New lines within a statement are allowed only after an equal sign or after a comma within a list of values.

-Comments The comment symbol for GemStone configuration files is the following:
+Comments The comment symbol for GemStone configuration files is the pound sign (#).

 To embed comments in a configuration file, do either of the